Healthy Homes Assessment Elderslea

 Draught Stopping Elderslea

-If a draught could be felt through gaps that are too large or holes the area needs to be closed.
+If a draught could be perceived as a result of gaps or holes that it needs to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections